Drug Solicitors - Possession, Intent to Supply and Conspiracy to Supply / Import

 Even larger scale offences such as Importation can be committed by individuals who are otherwise apparently respectable.
-Meanwhile, offences relating to producing drugs are often committed by people in immigrant communities, who are working illegally, and often the victims of people trafficking, which is something that a lawyer for drug possession charges should be aware of.
+Meanwhile, offences relating to producing drugs are often committed by people from immigrant communities, who are working illegally, and often the victims of people trafficking, which is something that a lawyer for drug possession charges should be aware of.

 It is an offence to even possess most banned substances, and the level of seriousness depends on two main factors: